-Currently Dr. Carrillo serves on the board of the California Bar Foundation, the Bar Association of San Francisco, and the Foundation for Democracy and Justice, and is a member of the State Bar Committee on Appellate Courts.
-Previously he was a director of the Justice and Diversity Center of the Bar Association of San Francisco and of the Volunteer Legal Services Corporation in Alameda County.
-Dr. Carrillo chaired the judicial appointments committee of the Alameda County Bar Association, served on the State Bar Commission on Judicial Nominees Evaluation and the Committee of Bar Examiners, as well as San Francisco and Alameda bar association committees on judicial appointments.
-Currently he also serves on the board of the Boalt Hall Alumni Association and the National Advisory Council of the Institute of Governmental Studies, and is a life member of the La Raza Lawyers Association (San Francisco and East Bay) and of the Hispanic National Bar Association.
+In October 2023 and October 2019, California Governor Gavin Newsom appointed Dr. Carrillo to two consecutive four-year terms on the California Law Revision Commission, where he was the 2022–23 chair and the 2021–22 vice-chair.
+He currently chairs the Citrin Center advisory council and serves on the board of the Northern District of California Historical Society.
+His past charitable and professional board service includes: the Constitutional Rights Foundation, the Bar Association of San Francisco, the California Bar Foundation, the National Advisory Council of the Institute of Governmental Studies, the Foundation for Democracy and Justice, the State Bar Committee on Appellate Courts, the Justice and Diversity Center of the Bar Association of San Francisco, the Volunteer Legal Services Corporation in Alameda County, and the Berkeley Law Alumni Association.
+Dr. Carrillo chaired the judicial appointments committee of the Alameda County Bar Association, and served on the State Bar Commission on Judicial Nominees Evaluation and the Committee of Bar Examiners, as well as San Francisco and Alameda bar association committees on judicial appointments.
+He is a life member of the La Raza Lawyers Association (San Francisco and East Bay) and the Hispanic National Bar Association.

 B.A., UC Berkeley (1991)